AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-5.md

 <!--- ACP2E-459-->

-*  Updating an item quantity from the wish list page now updates the quantity on the product detail page as expected. {{ site.data.var.ee }} now picks up the updated value from the product URL and populates the `qty` field of product detail page from the wishlist itself.
+*  Updating an item quantity from the wish list page now updates the quantity on the product detail page as expected.
+Adobe Commerce now picks up the updated value from the product URL and populates the `qty` field of product detail page from the wishlist itself.

 ## Known issues

 **Issue**: Admin users cannot create an order or re-order for customers from the Admin when Braintree is enabled.
-When the Admin user clicks either **Order** or **Reorder**, {{ site.data.var.ee }} does not submit the order, and the  `system.log` displays this error: `report.CRITICAL: Error: Call to a member function getMethodInstance() on null in /app/vendor/paypal/module-braintree-core/Block/Form.php:174`.  **Workaround**:  `BUNDLE-3137-composer.patch` is now available.
+When the Admin user clicks either **Order** or **Reorder**, Adobe Commerce does not submit the order, and the  `system.log` displays this error: `report.CRITICAL: Error: Call to a member function getMethodInstance() on null in /app/vendor/paypal/module-braintree-core/Block/Form.php:174`.  **Workaround**:  `BUNDLE-3137-composer.patch` is now available.
 See the [Admin can't create order/reorder when Braintree payment enabled](https://support.magento.com/hc/en-us/articles/8322266352525) Knowledge Base article for a discussion of this issue and access to the patch.
 Cloud merchants should download Cloud Patches for Commerce v1.0.18.
-A fix will also be included in {{ site.data.var.ee }} 2.4.5-p1. <!--- AC-6222-->
+A fix will also be included in Adobe Commerce 2.4.5-p1. <!--- AC-6222-->

-**Issue**: RabbitMQ infrastructure elements (exchanges, queues) may be not initialized after a fresh installation (not upgrade) of {{ site.data.var.ee }} 2.4.5.
+**Issue**: RabbitMQ infrastructure elements (exchanges, queues) may be not initialized after a fresh installation (not upgrade) of Adobe Commerce 2.4.5.
 This incorrect configuration of RabbitMQ may result in a fatal error when asynchronous operations are executed or a performance profile is generated.
-Cloud deployments are not affected. **Workaround**: Merchants performing a fresh installation of {{ site.data.var.ee }} 2.4.5 on-premises should run `bin/magento setup:upgrade --keep-generated` after using `bin/magento setup:config:set` to configure RabbitMQ or install {{ site.data.var.ee }} by passing RabbitMQ configuration options to the `setup:install` command.
+Cloud deployments are not affected. **Workaround**: Merchants performing a fresh installation of Adobe Commerce 2.4.5 on-premises should run `bin/magento setup:upgrade --keep-generated` after using `bin/magento setup:config:set` to configure RabbitMQ or install Adobe Commerce by passing RabbitMQ configuration options to the `setup:install` command.
 See [RabbitMQ](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/install-rabbitmq.html).

 ## Community contributions